sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 ### Repositories

 In order to make artifacts available to others, the responsible organisation publishes them to a _repository_.
-Maven repositories have a [defined layout](https://cwiki.apache.org/confluence/display/MAVENOLD/Repository+Layout+-+Final) which can be used to locate an artifact based on its co-ordinates.
+Maven repositories have a [defined layout](https://cwiki.apache.org/confluence/display/MAVENOLD/Repository+Layout+-+Final) which can be used to locate an artifact based on its coordinates.
 For most artifacts, the location is given by:

     /$groupId[0]/../${groupId[n]/$artifactId/$version/$artifactId-$version.$extension